Elongate smooth-head

 The elongate smooth-head (Conocara microlepis), also called the elongate slickhead, is a species of fish in the family Alepocephalidae.

+Its specific name microlepis means "small scale."

 Description

 The elongate smooth-head is brownish in colour; its premaxillae form a sharp plate-like 'visor'.
 Its maximum length is 27 cm.

 Habitat

 The elongate smooth-head lives in the northeast Atlantic Ocean, Arabian Sea and Indian Ocean; it is bathypelagic, living at depths of 1500–2200 m on the continental slope.
-Its specific name microlepis means "small scale."